mrknowitall95/vallin/5econtent/variantrules/sleep.md

 #### Going without a Long Rest

 A long rest is never mandatory, but going without sleep does have its consequences.
-If you want to account for the effects of sleep deprivation on characters and creatures, use these rules.

 Whenever you end a 24-hour period without finishing a long rest, you must succeed on a DC 10 Constitution saving throw or suffer one level of exhaustion.